dillon-courts/backstage-demo/README.md

 Backstage will open on http://localhost:3000.
 You can explore the different components of backstage.

 #### Home
 In this view you can view the different `entity types` available by default in Backstage.
-You can add your own if you'd like.
+You can even add your own if you'd like.
 By default Backstage comes with:
 - Component
 - Group
 - Location